Creating Policy-as-Code Governance Rules

 • Architecture standards: Enforce architectural best practices, such as requiring multi-AZ deployments for production databases or preventing the use of deprecated services.

-Note: Firefly comes with built-in policies for all of these cases.
-You can add custom policies to fit your needs.
+Note: Firefly comes with built-in policies for many common use cases.
+You can add custom policies to fit your specific organizational needs.

 Last updated